amandasimonds/data-platform-prototype-1/README.md

 2. Install NPM packages `npm install`
 3. Run the prototype project on a local server `npm run start`

+#### Storybook

+- In the `uv-ui-lib` directory, run `npm run storybook` for a storybook playground.
+Navigate to `http://localhost:6006/`.
+The app will automatically reload if you change any of the source files.

 #### Auth Guard Info

 - uv-ui-prototype is protected by SSO authentication, powered by auth-guard.service.ts and auth.service.ts